Nikolai Demidenko

-Nikolai Demidenko (born 1 July 1955, Anisimovo) is a Russian-born classical pianist.
+Nikolai Demidenko (born 1 July 1955) is a Russian-born classical pianist.

 Biography

-Demidenko studied at the Gnessin State Musical College with Anna Kantor and at the Moscow Conservatoire under Dmitri Bashkirov.
+Demidenko studied at the Gnessin State Musical College with Anna Kantor for 12 years, and at the Moscow Conservatoire under Dmitri Bashkirov, whom he described as "an extraordinary and volatile man and for me the greatest of all teachers.
+As a student he turned his back on the technical programme of scales and exercises but "Kantor excused me [...] she very shrewdly offered me Chopin Etudes instead.
 He was a finalist at the 1976 Montreal International Piano Competition and the 1978 Tchaikovsky International Competition.
+His London debut was in 1985 as a result of a cancellation by Andrei Gavrilov.
 He taught at the Yehudi Menuhin School in the UK, where he has been a resident since 1990.
 He was granted British citizenship in 1995 and currently holds a visiting professorship at the University of Surrey.
 In addition to a vast amount of the standard Germanic and Russian repertory, he is a specialist of Frédéric Chopin and a noted champion of the works of neglected composers such as Muzio Clementi, Carl Maria von Weber, Jan Václav Voříšek, and Nikolai Medtner, as well as neglected works of well-known composers such as Domenico Scarlatti, Wolfgang Amadeus Mozart, Franz Schubert, and Robert Schumann, and transcriptions by Ferruccio Busoni.
-Demidenko won a Gramophone Award in 1992 in the concerto category for his recording of the Medtner Piano Concertos No. 2 and 3.
+Demidenko won a Gramophone Award in 1992 in the concerto category for his recording of the Medtner Piano Concertos No. 2 and 3 with BBC Scottish Symphony Orchestra conducted by Jerzy Maksymiuk.

 Career

+Among his appearances at the Wigmore Hall, from January to June 1993 he gave a series six recitals entitled Piano Masterworks which ranged across 250 years of music for keyboard, illustrating the development of instrumental technique and the modern piano.
 In 2000, in connection with the 250th anniversary of the death of Johann Sebastian Bach, Nikolai Demidenko was one of four pianists invited to perform Das Wohltemperierte Klavier, subsequently released on DVD by EuroArts.

-Demidenko´s extensive discography consists of nearly 40 CDs.
-For Hyperion Records he has recorded over 20 albums, including most recently Prokofiev Piano Concertos nos 2 & 3 with the London Philharmonic Orchestra released in March 2015, Gramophone Editor´s Choice award-winning album of Medtner and Music for two Pianos (with Dmitri Alexeev).
+Demidenko's extensive discography consists of nearly 40 CDs.
+For Hyperion Records he has recorded over 20 albums, including Prokofiev Piano Concertos nos 2 & 3 with the London Philharmonic Orchestra released in March 2015, Gramophone Editor´s Choice award-winning album of Medtner and Music for two Pianos (with Dmitri Alexeev).